pow-auth/pow_assent/README.md

 ### PowInvitation

-PowAssent works out of the box with PowInvitation.
+PowAssent works out of the box with `PowInvitation`.

 Provider links will have an `invitation_token` query param if an invited user exists in the connection.
 This will be used in the authorization callback flow to load the invited user.
 If a user identity is created, the invited user will have the `:invitation_accepted_at` set.